axelarnetwork/axelar-docs/STYLE-GUIDE.md

 ## Lists

-* When writing a list, either use complete sentences for all elements or no elements: either every element has a period at the end, or none of them do.
+* When writing a list, either use complete sentences for all elements or no elements.
+Either every element has a period at the end, or none of them do.
 Do not mix and match.

 **Recommended**